The author is a guitarist and bassist with over 35 years of experience as a musician.

 Ibanez guitars are good in general, and some of the best guitars for metal.
 The RG tends to get all the attention.
 Ibanez is known for making great metal guitars, especially for the shred crowd.
 The S series continues this tradition.
 With a slimmer and sleeker body style than the RG, Ibanez S guitars are pretty awesome in their own right

 The Ibanez Iron Series debuted a few years ago, with some awesome additions to the S lineup.
-The Ibanez Iron Label S-Series SIX is a gorgeous guitar and a top choice for under $1000.
+The Ibanez Iron Label S-Series SIX is a gorgeous guitar and a top choice for under a grand.
 There is a range of awesome tops, and with Ibanez pickups and hardware you’ll get the great sound and performance you expect.
 An amazing guitar at an amazing price.

 The Iron Label Series makes one of the best metal brands in the world a little more metal.
 Some of the unique appoints are Ibanez Fusion Edge pickups, an Edge-Zero II tremolo, ebony fingerboard, coil tap and the Nitro Wizard neck.

 - Pros: This guitar is fast, with hot pickups, and I love ebony fretboards.
 Shredders can’t ask for much more.
 And it's an Ibanez, so you know it will be put together with precision.

 - Cons: Definitely geared for the shredder.
 If that's you great.
 If not, maybe look elsewhere.